Nutritional Deficiencies & Symptoms

 Minerals are neither water nor fat soluble and are absorbed via the small intestine.
 Some vitamins help minerals get absorbed better and others can stop absorption – a well-designed multivitamin will have just the right combination.

 You will notice with each vitamin and mineral description, there are no recommended daily amounts (RDA) listed.
-This is for two reasons: 1). each complete ProCare Health bariatric-specific supplement contains at least the minimum RDA (and in some cases more) for optimal health for the general bariatric patient population, and 2). your doctor will make RDA recommendations specific to your needs based on testing.
+This is for two reasons: 1). each complete ProCare Health bariatric-specific supplement contains levels recommended by the ASMBS (American Society for Metabolic and Bariatric Surgery) for the general bariatric patient population, and 2). your doctor will make RDA recommendations specific to your needs based on testing and surgery type.

 - Required for: normal vision, gene expression, reproduction, immune function.
 Essential for normal growth, development, and maintenance of epithelial tissue.
 Helps promote normal bone development and influences normal tooth formation; functions as an antioxidant and is necessary for wound healing.